Goldberg (to name just a few) all own

 next door to the house where Madonna was

 (6916 Dume Dr.)

-Even farther to the west, beyond Point Dume, is Broadbeach, which is home to such superstars as Dustin Hoffman (31054 Broadbeach Rd.), Goldie Hawn & Kurt Russell (30804 Broadbeach Rd), and until his recent death, Frank Sinatra (30966 Broad Beach Rd.), Walter Matthau (30936 Broadbeach Rd.), Pierce Brosnan (31663 Broadbeach Rd), Eddie Van Halen & Valerie Bertinelli (31736 Broadbeach Rd.), and Carroll O'Connor (30822/26 Broadbeach Rd.), plus Robert De Niro, Jack Lemmon, Sly Stallone, Mel Gibson, Steven Spielberg and Robert Redford.
+Even farther to the west, beyond Point Dume, is Broadbeach, which is home to such superstars as Dustin Hoffman (31054 Broadbeach Rd.), Goldie Hawn & Kurt Russell (30804 Broadbeach Rd), and until his death, Frank Sinatra (30966 Broad Beach Rd.), Walter Matthau (30936 Broadbeach Rd.), Pierce Brosnan (31663 Broadbeach Rd), Eddie Van Halen & Valerie Bertinelli (31736 Broadbeach Rd.), and Carroll O'Connor (30822/26 Broadbeach Rd.), plus Robert De Niro, Jack Lemmon, Sly Stallone, Mel Gibson, Steven Spielberg and Robert Redford.
 Like those at the Colony, the homes along Broadbeach Road face the ocean, so all you can see from Pacific Coast Highway is a wall.